Last Updated on October 12, 2021 by Mark Lavington

 If a picture speaks a thousand words, are the photos on your website telling the right story about your holiday cottage?

 Remember that when someone is visiting your holiday home they want to have the best possible impression of where it is they’re staying.
 Out of date, old or poor photography can leave your marketing in tatters so ensure that the latest and best available to you are on display.

 Use the visitor book to your advantage

 Many holiday homes will have a guest book where visitors can leave comments.
-Increasingly owners encourage those staying to leave reviews on popular websites such as Tripadvisor.
+Increasingly owners encourage those staying to leave reviews on popular websites such as Tripadvisor and Google.

 If those that stay in your holiday home shout about how great it is then ensure these testimonials are prominently displayed across your website.
 Ensure that they are also up to date!

 Is your holiday let website up to speed with current technology?

 The average life cycle of a business website is said to be three to four years and you can see why; ten years ago the world hadn’t heard of an iPad!
 18.9% of the global population will own a tablet within two years; 44.69% already have a smart phone.

 It’s essential that your website not only keeps up to date with technology but also with other holiday homes.
 If others are taking advantage of the 52% of internet traffic that now comes from smart phones, should you be too?